-Distinctive features: The culms are very slender and delicate with promontories absent, or poorly developed and the mid culm nodes bear a single, divergent branch.
+Unique features: The culms are very slender and delicate with promontories absent or poorly developed and the mid culm nodes bear a single, divergent branch.

-Distribution: A South American woody bamboo genus of 11 species, two of which (C. burchellii (Munro) McClure, and C. kinoshitae Santos-Gonç. et al.) are reported as climbers in the neotropical area of SE Brazil, in semi-deciduous and wet forests; 0-1,300 m, rarely at higher elevations.
+Distribution: A South American woody bamboo genus of 11 species, 2 of which (C. burchellii (Munro) McClure, and C. kinoshitae Santos-Gonç. et al.) are reported as climbers in the

+Neotropical area of SE Brazil, in semi-deciduous and wet forests from 0-1300 m, rarely at higher elevations.